Schemes and Grants

 Citizens' Advice Bureau Girton Outreach Centre

-A CAB service is available at St Vincent's Close Community Centre on Wednesday afternoons.
+A CAB service is available at the William Collyn Community Centre on Wednesdays 1.00 - 4.00pm.

-Working in partnership with Age UK, GTC funds a Community Warden to assist older people living in their own homes to continue an independent lifestyle and to complement the work of statutory services.
-Contact Gail on 07979 333963.
+Working in partnership with Age UK Cambridgeshire & Peterborough, GTC funds a Community Warden to assist older people living in their own homes to continue an independent lifestyle and to complement the work of statutory services.
+Contact Fiona (Monday to Friday) on 07967 827843.

 Girton Glebe School